Biochar for Community Gardens

 In July of this year Ian Kininmonth from the Transition Town Vincent (TTV) My Healthy Soils Project approached the North Perth Community Garden (NPCG) about biochar and the prospect of having a workshop demonstrating how to make and use biochar in the community garden.
 Like many community gardens, the NPCG already produced compost and worm castings/juice from other organic waste streams generated by the garden but had not found a way to deal with the woody biomass generated from their fruit trees pruning’s.
 Biochar represented a circular solution to helping them achieve their zero waste objectives and so they agreed to the opportunity.
 Fortuitously one of their members, Chris Watts, an Agricultural Science graduate from Curtin University was knowledgeable of the benefits of biochar and keen to help with the workshop and also join the My Healthy Soils Project.

 The workshop was held on the 31st August with 15 attendees present, half from the NPCG.
 After the Chair of the NPCG, Emma Vosnacous had introduced Ian and Chris the first thing to do was to provide some background to why we were here and to explain what biochar was and how it was produced.
 Fortunately people knew what charcoal was and it’s place in natural soils (as opposed to urban soils).
 Chris and Ian had also developed a comprehensive booklet: Biochar for Community Gardens covering much of what we were to talk about so that made things easier too.
-What people really wanted to see and hear though was the biochar oven doing its thing and the roar of the flames as they produced the biochar.
-What we didn’t want to have though was too much smoke and complaints from the neighbours.
+What people really wanted to see and hear though was the biochar oven doing its thing and the roar of the flames as it produced the biochar while they waited.
+What we didn’t want though was too much smoke and complaints from the neighbours.

-Nervously the kindling and leaves were placed in the little, rusty TLUD on top of the one and a half foot long small branches which had been placed in earlier.
-Then Ian nervously lit the leaves with a BBQ lighter and it gradually roared into life while generating some smoke as the leaves combusted and the oxygen in the air reacting with the carbon and other elements in the leaves to create the black smoke of carbon monoxide and carbon dioxide.
+Kindling and leaves were placed carefully in the little, rusty TLUD on top of the one and a half foot long small branches which had been placed in earlier.
+Ian then nervously lit the leaves with a BBQ lighter and it gradually roared into life while generating some smoke as the oxygen in the air reacting with the carbon and other elements in the leaves to create the dark grey smoke of carbon monoxide and carbon dioxide.
 In previous charring’s this smoke had dissipated in a couple of minutes as the leaves and oxygen were burnt away and the heat started the pyrolysis process which in the oxygen limited environment meant that the methane and other gases escaping from the wood combusted while there was no oxygen to react with the carbon in the wood.
 True to script the TLUD generated no smoke after a couple of minutes and and after a few minutes more a temperature gun indicated that the oven was at the optimal temperature of 400-500 degrees Celsius.
 Phew!

-At this point Ian put some straw in a steel spice canister he had got from an Indian grocery store and threw it into the TLUD.
-He also filled another canister with some of the pesky nuts of the Box trees which are common around the City of Vincent and another with the dried roots of couch grass threw that it too.
+At this point Ian put some straw in a steel spice canister he had got from an Indian grocery store and dropped it into the TLUD.
+He also filled another canister with some of the pesky nuts of the Box trees which are common around the City of Vincent and another with the dried roots of couch grass and dropped them in too.
 Chris followed up with a demonstration of three funnels placed over jars: one containing sand, another compost and another with biochar and then ran equal volumes of water through them.
-The result was that the biochar held onto more of the water than the other two.
+The result was that the biochar held onto a little more of the water than the other two.

 There was a lot of discussion about the other uses of charcoal too which helped the case for including it in the garden.
 For example, Emma works in the medical profession and was able to explain some of the ways it is used there, such as mitigating odours and removing toxins from wounds.
 Ian does a lot of hiking and he and his wife had a water filtration system which included a charcoal filter.
-Removal of nutrients, toxins and heavy metals from stormwater was another identified use it could be put to in the area.
+Removal of nutrients, toxins and heavy metals from stormwater was another identified use it could be put to in the area, such as at the nearby Hyde Park lakes or the Smith’s lake.
 The ability of biochar to attract nutrients can be a good and bad thing.
 If you put biochar in the soil without inoculating or activating it, it can attract nutrients existing in the soil away from plants.
 Similarly if you apply chemical pesticides and herbicides it can affect their efficacy.
 Which can be a good thing if you want to remove certain contaminants.

-The quenching occurred after about an hour and involved firstly hosing down the biochar in the TLUD biochar oven and then tipping it out onto a sheet of metal and quenching it further.
+The quenching involved firstly hosing down the biochar in the TLUD biochar oven and then tipping it out onto a sheet of metal and quenching it further.
 The same applied to the steel canisters.
 The workshop participants then had the opportunity to feel and crack the now brittle biochar which just over an hour before was pruning’s sitting under the roof of the community garden’s shed.
-There was particular satisfaction in seeing that the the couch grass root’s aka the gardener’s curse, had also charred successfully along with a batch of Box tree nuts aka the pedestrian’s curse.
+There was particular satisfaction in seeing that the the roots of the couch grass (aka the gardener’s curse) had also charred successfully along with a batch of Box tree nuts (aka the pedestrian’s curse).

 The final discussion focused on methods for crushing biochar.
 A number of methods were discussed.
 The first was simply pulversing it with a bit of wood or hammer etc while it was still in the TLUD.
 The other involved getting a sack or cloth shopping bag and then running over it with a vehicle tyre.
 The final one involved using a blender.
 Ian had got a blender off the local Buy Nothing page (he wasn’t allowed to use the one at home ;-( ) and used that to create a powder.
 This creates its own problems as it shouldn’t be inhaled.